trevorbaca/mraz/mraz/etc/to-do.md

 TO-DO
 =====

-1. Refactor RestAffixSpecifier to preserve rhythmic sanity.

-2. Implement SegmentMaker.annotate_repeat_pitch_classes.
+1. Implement SegmentMaker.annotate_repeat_pitch_classes.

-3. Implement SegmentMaker.label_octaves.
+2. Implement SegmentMaker.label_octaves.

-4. Teach HorizontalSpacingSpecifier to withstand cases in which LH material juts out farther than the time for which RH time signatures have been
+3. Teach HorizontalSpacingSpecifier to withstand cases in which LH material juts out farther than the time for which RH time signatures have been
     created:
         > pdfm